 After paying off the balance for a short time, this deposit is usually refunded and the card will function like a normal credit account.
-You'll also establish a sizeable credit history.
-According to U.S. News and World Report, responsible use of a secured card can nab you an unsecured account in as little as six months.
+You’ll also establish a sizeable credit history.
+According to U.S. News and World Report, responsible use of a secured card2 can nab you an unsecured account in as little as nine months.
 These cards can also function as great tools for learning how to effectively utilize a credit card.
-Think of a secured card as a "practice round" for the real thing, as well as any future installment loans you might use.
+Think of a secured card as a “practice round” for the real thing, as well as any future installment loans you might use.

 Even though the card is “secured,” it’s important to remember they aren’t foolproof.
 Failure to pay off balances will still result in interest charges or late fees.
 U.S. News & World Report also noted that secured cards lack the rewards that come with unsecured cards, like cash back or airline miles.
 If you’re looking for a quick and relatively easy way to build credit, however, this may be a small sacrifice for a good payoff.